-The Executive Order (EO) formalized, through the establishment of a Committee, the ad hoc working group known as "Team Telecom," which has reviewed certain telecommunications transactions that fall under the jurisdiction of the FCC.
+This FCC action stems from a four year-long review of its process and, more recently, the President's April 4, 2020 Executive Order on Establishing the Committee for the Assessment of Foreign Participation in the United States Telecommunications Services Sector.
+The Executive Order (EO) formalized the ad hoc working group known as "Team Telecom," which has reviewed certain telecommunications transactions that fall under the jurisdiction of the FCC.
 For years, the FCC has referred transactions to Team Telecom to consider national security and law enforcement issues that may be raised by applications for FCC licenses and other grants of authority involving foreign ownership.
 The EO clarifies responsibilities and procedures for the review process and sets out timeframes for the Committee's review of certain FCC applications and the types of recommendations the Committee can make to the Commission in response to referred applications.
+Wiley lawyers discussed the EO in detail here.